mtiller/ModelicaBook/text/source/behavior/equations/first_order.rst

 the ``initial equation`` section which contains the equation ``x = 2``.
 By adding this equation to the ``initial equation`` section, we are specifying that this system has a different initial starting condition.
-As a result, the solution trajectory is quite different as we can see in the following figure:
+.. todo:: different from what? - maybe explicityly mention default initial values, although it seems to be implied As a result, the solution trajectory is quite different as we can see in the following figure:

 .. plot:: ../plots/FOI.py